-I’m John, a Northern lad that lives in Manchester photographing weddings.
+I’m John, a Northern lad that lives in Manchester photographing weddings and I’ve been doing it since 2009.
 My friends call me Johnboy and with there being 40,000 John Wilsons in the UK (including my Dad, I’m actually John Wilson the third ha!)
 I decided to go with my nickname for my photography so feel free to call me John or Johnboy, I respond to both!

-I’m 34 but I still get ID’d in Tesco and I have a wonderful little four year old boy called Oscar.
+I’m 39 but I still get ID’d in Tesco and I have a wonderful little nine year old boy called Oscar and another on the way!
 I did want to call him John but wasn’t allowed!
 I love to take photographs, everyday I’m photographing something and like most people that is often with my phone.
 You don’t need a 100 megapixel beast of a camera to create an amazing image, it’s all about your own vision, looking at the world from a different perspective and seeing moments before they happen.
 I do have shelves full of photography equipment, 35mm film cameras, vintage lenses, medium format, instant cameras, plastic cameras.
 Too many to be honest!

 My love of photography began at a very early age.
 I would get a 36 exposure film and go out with my friends at around the age of 12 and “direct” Ghostbusters style films using a picture for each shot and looking back, I was pretty good at it!
 I studied Media at University and then went into television at Granada in Manchester.
 I eventually became a freelance TV editor and I’ve worked on programmes such as Scott & Bailey and Corrie.
 It was during my early years in TV that I started shooting wedding videos as a bit of extra income.
 I loved it from the first wedding and put a lot of effort into making them as good as I possibly could.
 I’ve trained up a team of TV professionals to shoot weddings to a high standard so I can offer photography and videography packages.
 My love of photography meant I could progress into wedding photography with the experience I’d gained shooting wedding videos.
 I worked alongside wedding photographers every week, some good, some bad.
 I learned something from all of them and it let me develop my own style and way of approaching a wedding.